-Nigel DonnellySee other Advice articles filed in ‘Used motorhome buying guides’ written by Nigel Donnelly
+Nigel DonnellySee other Advice articles filed in ‘Used motorhomes for sale – buyer's guides’ written by Nigel Donnelly

 The Talbot Express and Fiat Ducato Mk1 models are generally pretty tough vehicles with few serious vices or weaknesses.
 That is not to say, however, that you should not be careful when buying one.
 Some parts are scarce and repairs can be expensive so follow our guide to buying the best.

 Even the most recent models of these vehicles are now 20 years old and that is more than enough time for rust to take hold.
 Pay particular attention to the windscreen surround and structural mountings underneath.
 As with many vans, the door step area is prone to corrosion and on van conversions, the sills behind the door step are vulnerable too.
 Front wheel arch and wing corrosion is usually cosmetic but can be an MOT failure.
 Rear and cab doors all rust happily so be vigilant and budget for repairs.
 Panel availability is not desperately good either, so unless you are talented with a welder or rich enough to fund uneconomic repairs, avoid very rusty examples.

 Despite the relative lack of urge, the petrol engine is generally preferable to the diesels.
 It is a simple pushrod, overhead valve design with a carburettor and despite a few foibles, has relatively few problems to watch out for.

 The main issue to look out for is rough running.
 Check the normal service items first, but if all of that is in order, the fuel pump could be the culprit.
 It is a strange design, similar to that used in diesel models, and it pumps fuel to and from the fuel tank.
 Many owners have cured the rough running by severing the return pipe to the tank and plugging both ends of the cut pipe.
 This means that all the pump effort goes into feeding the carb with fuel, rather than needlessly pushing fuel back to the tank.